 Why this course?

-The new MLitt in Creative Writing is an inspiring year-long course that combines the features of a research-based and taught masters.
+The MLitt in Creative Writing is an inspiring year-long course that combines the features of a research-based and taught Masters.

-The M Litt is an intense and inspiring environment in which to take your writing to the next level.
-You will find yourself in a creative community focussed on the art and craft and business of writing.
-Through core writing classes with working writers, and skills-focussed workshops with creative industry professionals, you will hone your craft and develop a major project with which you will begin your life in writing.
+The course is an intense and inspiring environment in which to take your writing to the next level.
+You'll find yourself in a creative community focussed on the art and craft and business of writing.
+Through core writing classes with working writers, and skills-focused workshops with creative industry professionals, you'll hone your craft and develop a major project with which you will begin your life in writing.

 The emphasis will be on creative risk-taking, never without an eye on the marketplace.
-And the year culminates with a dissertation which will give you the indispensable opportunity to work on a one-to-one basis with a professionally experienced tutor.
+The year culminates in a dissertation which will give you the indispensable opportunity to work on a one-to-one basis with a professionally experienced tutor.

 Strathclyde staff can offer specialist tuition in a wide range of genres including: